hsuanhao/Machine_Learning/README.md

 # Statistics #

-In what follows, they are selected course work in statistics.
+In what follows, I selected some course work in statistics.

 - Confidence Intervals